Running Django Under Windows With Iis Using Fcgi

 This handler manages the communication between IIS and the Django application

-little python script that bridges FastCGI to WSGI.
-This script is derived from
+python script that bridges FastCGI to WSGI.
+This script is derived from the

-the Allan Saddi flup package that is already used
+Allan Saddi flup package that is already used by

-under Windows and Helicontech has made the necessary adaptations to make it
+Windows and Helicontech has made the necessary adaptations to make it work with

 Since its version 7, IIS does however support FastCGI natively, so the use of a specific handler to support Django is not needed.
 This post describes how to configure and run a Django application with the native FastCGI IIS handler.
 For that, I have myself adapted the Helicontech FastCGI to WSGI script to make it a Django management command.